Build it yourself! Or if not, this device is available through Arbor Scientific. Contact them for a

 is like water pressure, and batteries are like water pumps.

-If we could SEE the electrons during electric currents in a wire, they
+If we could SEE the electrons during electric currents in a wire, they'd

-would look something like the following, although they would move
+look something like the following GIF animations, although they'd move

 far more slowly: